anastasiaarsky/email-spam-classification/README.md

 3. **Word Embedding**: Convert text into dense vector representations suitable for NLP tasks using pretrained FastText word embeddings for the DL model.
 4. **Text Classification**: Implement text classification models (one ML and one DL) to categorize email text as spam or not spam.
    - ML model: Random Forest Classifier
-   - DL model: Convolutional Neural Network (CNN).
+   - DL model: Convolutional Neural Network (CNN)

 ## Usage